Pelikantapeten/p3-dad-jokes/README.md

   - <i>Tried Termcolor library instead of Colorama library and it did the trick</i>
 - Get error messages when I try to access a specific row in the worksheet
   - <i>Used the wrong syntax for the library Gspread.
 Tryed to install and import a different library but that was also problematic.
 Eventually I found the syntax for the Gspread library and it worked.</i>
+- Not able to add new rating with total rating
+  - <i>The variables were strings, converted them to int's and it worked</i>

  [Back to top](#quickmem)